ashish-iitr/trello-app/README.md

 # trello-app
-An small app in angular just like a trello UI.
+# An application in angular1.x just like a trello where you can add card, add task with in a card, move a task between the cards, move the cards.